kanchantewary/learn-gcp/notes/networking.md

 - GCP advantages
   -
 - VPC (Virtual Private Cloud) - a /*global private isolated virtual*/ network partition, that provides managed network functionality.
 VPC is a global resource.
 There can be multiple (upto 5) VPCs under a GCP project (/*one is created by default*/).
+A VPC can have multiple sub-networks.
+A particular subnet can be zonal, or span across multiple zones in a region.
+When a new VPC is created, all traffic to it's instances are blocked by default, unless there is a explicit firewall rule created to allow it.
   - complete range of managed networking mechanisms e.g. granular ip address ranges, routes, firewalls, VPN, cloud router
   - shared VPC - a VPC shared across multiple projects
   - VPC Peering
+  - routes - mapping of IP range to destination. usage:- proxy server, NAT
 - load balancing
 - DNS - translates requests from domain names to IPv4 or IPv6 ip addresses
 - hybrid cloud connectivity